Screenshot image from March 22, 2016

 I would prefer that you not do this.
 It’s not okay to take a published project with published directions and republish the steps on your blog, even if it’s your painting.
 Feel free to refer them to my book for specific instructions.

-Can I make copies of the instructions you gave in class and publish them on my blog, or rewrite them and teach a local class with my version of your instructions?
+Can make copies of the instructions you gave in class and publish them on my blog, or rewrite them and teach a local class with my version of your instructions?

 Absolutely not.
 It’s wrong and unprofessional.
 Please do not copy the instructions from my book or articles, reword them, and distribute them as your own.
 Also, please do not create online videos of what you’ve learned from me and claim them as your own.

-I hope that help clear things up.
+I hope that helps clear things up.
 I know that most people who have crossed the line have done so without intention.
 And most didn’t mean any harm whatsoever.
 But I also think it’s important that we all continue to be good stewards of the creative life and continue to gently educate on what’s appropriate and what’s not, especially because breaking copyright law is very serious business (esp work that is licensed, published, etc) and something not to tangle with.

 Warmly,